 - We advise you to exercise normal safety precautions in Laos.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

-- We recommend that you exercise a high degree of caution in the Anouvong district, Xaisomboun province, east of Vang Vieng, because of the potential for attacks by bandits.
+- We advise you to reconsider your need to travel in the Xaisomboun province, east of Vang Vieng, because of the potential for attacks.

-- There have been a number of shooting incidents in Xaisomboun Province between 15-18 November 2015, when unidentified assailants have fired indiscriminately on vehicles.
+- There have been a number of shooting incidents and detonation of improvised explosive devices in Xaisomboun Province since November 2015 and January 2016.
 These incidents have resulted in deaths and injuries.

 - A number of tourists, including Australians, have died or been injured in accidents along the river at Vang Vieng.
 If you're planning on taking part in water activities, be extremely cautious.